rayaschein/rayadata110/markdown-exercise.md

 keeping track of the characters can be confusing, so lists that explain each character can be really useful [naruto list of characters] (https://en.wikipedia.org/wiki/List_of_Naruto_characters)

-while the show is exciting to watch, the charater also teach us life lessons, As Naruto Uzumaki said > "Once You Question Your Own Belief, It's Over."
+while the show is exciting to watch, the charater also teach us life lessons, As Naruto Uzumaki said:
+> "Once You Question Your Own Belief, It's Over."

 i have been so busy watching my new favorite show **Naruto** that i have ignore some of my homework, heres what i still need to do...
 - [x] Pre-lab for Biology